Skip to main content

 Advanced touchpad gestures in WIndows 11.

 Feeling busy?
-Windows 11 and Windows 10 laptops have gesture support.
+As you may have learned from our review, Windows 11 laptops have gesture support.
 With this, you can move your fingers on the Touchpad in certain ways to accomplish common tasks on your laptop.
 This can help you save time by making it easier to open search, Task view, show the desktop, switch apps, open notification center, and more.
 Note, though, that gestures only work if your laptop has a Microsoft Precision Trackpad.
 Most modern laptops do, so it should not be an issue.

 To change and customize the gestures, go to Bluetooth & devices, then choose Three-and-four-finger touch gestures.
 Make sure it’s turned on.
 After that, head back to Bluetooth & devices and choose Touchpad followed by Advanced Gestures.
 From here you can tweak things to your own liking.